ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 Important things to note before continuing:
 - Make sure that the failed nodes cannot connect to the cluster again.
-- Do not start any of the new nodes until it's specified in the steps
+- Do not start any of the new nodes until it's specified in the steps.

 After making sure that the above things are true, you need to do following:
 1. Pick a single Keeper node to be your new leader.
+Be aware that the data of that node will be used for the entire cluster so we recommend to use a node with the most up to date state.
-2. Before doing anything else, make a backup of the `log_storage_path` folder of the picked node
+2. Before doing anything else, make a backup of the `log_storage_path` and `snapshot_storage_path` folders of the picked node.
-3. Reconfigure the cluster on all of the nodes you want to use
+3. Reconfigure the cluster on all of the nodes you want to use.
-4. Send the four letter command `rcvr` to the node you picked which will move the node to the recovery mode OR stop Keeper instance on the picked node and start it again with the `--force-recovery` argument
+4. Send the four letter command `rcvr` to the node you picked which will move the node to the recovery mode OR stop Keeper instance on the picked node and start it again with the `--force-recovery` argument.
-5. One by one, start Keeper instances on the new nodes making sure that `mntr` returns `follower` for the `zk_server_state` before starting the next one
+5. One by one, start Keeper instances on the new nodes making sure that `mntr` returns `follower` for the `zk_server_state` before starting the next one.
-6. While in the recovery mode, the leader node will return error message for `mntr` command until it achieves quorum with the new nodes and refuse any requests from the client and the followers
+6. While in the recovery mode, the leader node will return error message for `mntr` command until it achieves quorum with the new nodes and refuse any requests from the client and the followers.
-7. After quorum is achieved, the leader node will return to the normal mode of operation, accepting all the requests using Raft - verify with `mntr` which should return `leader` for the `zk_server_state`
+7. After quorum is achieved, the leader node will return to the normal mode of operation, accepting all the requests using Raft - verify with `mntr` which should return `leader` for the `zk_server_state`.